Wuhan General Group (China), Inc. (OTCMKTS:WUHN) Sees Significant Decrease in Short Interest

-Wuhan General Group (China), Inc. (OTCMKTS:WUHN) saw a significant drop in short interest during the month of September.
+Wuhan General Group (China), Inc. (OTCMKTS:WUHN) was the recipient of a large drop in short interest during the month of September.
 As of September 30th, there was short interest totalling 27,500 shares, a drop of 19.6% from the September 15th total of 34,200 shares.
-Based on an average daily volume of 41,700 shares, the days-to-cover ratio is currently 0.7 days.
+Based on an average daily volume of 41,700 shares, the short-interest ratio is currently 0.7 days.

+OTCMKTS:WUHN opened at $0.40 on Thursday.
+The company has a fifty day simple moving average of $0.58 and a two-hundred day simple moving average of $0.61.
+Wuhan General Group has a 52 week low of $0.21 and a 52 week high of $1.09.

 Receive News & Ratings for Wuhan General Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Wuhan General Group and related companies with MarketBeat.com's FREE daily email newsletter.